Maintaining and improving common property

-If you own an apartment or a townhouse you are most likely a member of an owners corporation and collectively own the common property with the other lot owners as “tenants-in-common”.
-As the collective owners of common property i.e. the owners corporation, you have a duty to manage, administer, repair and maintain common property.
+If you own an apartment or a townhouse, you most likely collectively own the common property with the other lot owners as “tenants-in-common”.
+As the collective owners of common property, i.e. the owners corporation or body corporate, you have a duty to manage, administer, repair and maintain common property.

-Common property includes any parts of the land, buildings and airspace that are not lots (private property) on the plan of subdivision.
-Examples of common property may include the building structure and associated plant & equipment, gardens, passages, walls, pathways, driveways, lifts, foyers and fences.
+Common property includes any parts of the land, buildings and airspace that are not lots (private property) on the subdivision plan.
+Common property may include the building structure and associated equipment such as gardens, passages, walls, pathways, driveways, lifts, foyers and fences.

 Understanding who is responsibilities for repairs

-The plan of subdivision shows the boundaries between private land and land collectively owned.
+The subdivision plan shows the boundaries between private land and land collectively owned.
 It also includes a schedule of each lot owner’s interest in the common property and the portion of expenses they are obliged to pay.

-While it seems simple enough to determine responsibility, it is not always straight forward as confusion arises as to whether a building element is common property or part of a lot.
-A well-prepared maintenance plan which correctly identifies common property areas and assets, can help owners corporation understand what their responsibilities are.
+While it seems simple enough to determine responsibility, it is not always straightforward, as confusion arises about whether a building element is considered common property or part of a lot.
+A well-prepared maintenance plan that correctly identifies common property areas and assets can help owners corporations, and body corporates understand their responsibilities.

-2. What are the maintenance responsibilities for common property by an owners corporation?
+2. What are the maintenance responsibilities for common property ?

-The types of maintenance requirements that an owners corporation is accountable for can be divided into 3 categories:
+The types of maintenance requirements that an owners corporation is accountable for can be divided into three categories:

-- Scheduled maintenance of capital items: To prevent major capital items from failure or disrepair such as painting the exterior of the building, replacing railings, major repairs to the roof, pool or other facilities.
+- Scheduled maintenance of capital items: To prevent major capital items from failure or falling into disrepair, such as painting the exterior of the building, replacing railings, and significant repairs to the roof, pool or other facilities.

-- Emergency corrective maintenance: This must happen immediately for health, safety, security reasons.
-It includes repairs to avoid rapid deterioration of the structure or fabric; for example, roof repairs after storm damage, or repairing broken glass.
-Generally, these costs should be covered by replacement and reinstatement insurance.
+- Emergency corrective maintenance: These critical repairs must be made immediately for health, safety, and security reasons.
+It includes repairs to avoid rapid deterioration of the structure or fabric; for example, roof repairs after storm damage or repairing broken glass.
+Generally, replacement and reinstatement insurance covers these costs.

-3. What are the planning maintenance requirements of an owners corporation?
+3. What are the requirements for planning maintenance?

-Owners corporations are required to create a maintenance plan, a maintenance fund, and hold regular inspections.
+Owners corporations create a maintenance plan with a maintenance fund and hold regular inspections.

 Create a maintenance plan

-Under the Owners Corporation Act 2006, only “prescribed owners corporations” (large schemes with more than 100 lots or raise more than $200k) are required to have a maintenance plan, however any owners corporation with more than 10 lots would benefit from a maintenance plan to help them plan works and determine what fees need to be raised to support the works.
+Under the Owners Corporation Act 2006, only “prescribed owners corporations” (large schemes with more than 100 lots or raise over $200k) must have a maintenance plan.
+However, any owners corporation with more than ten lots would benefit from a maintenance plan to help them plan works and determine what fees need to raised to support the works.

 Your maintenance plan should include the following:

-- Major capital items requiring repair or replacement over the next 10 years
+- Major capital items requiring repair or replacement over the next ten years.

 - The expected life of those items or components once repaired or replaced.